hamburger

 How to Prepare for the Civil Services Exam?

-• It is highly recommended to go through the complete Syllabus.
+• It is highly recommended to go through the complete UPSC Syllabus.
 Candidates need to know the exact topics to be covered so that they can make the best use of their time.

-• During the Civil Services Exam preparation candidates need to make their own hand-written notes or refer to NCERT Notes that would be beneficial during the revision period.
+• During the Civil Services Exam preparation, candidates need to make their own hand-written notes or refer to NCERT Notes that would be beneficial during the revision period.
 They must create a mind map of the UPSC Syllabus to make the best use of their preparation time.

 • Practice the UPSC Previous Year Question Papers that would help the candidates to analyze the types of questions asked previously in the IAS exam, and they can prepare accordingly.